esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 ## Advanced topics

 There are many more options available.
-One of them is sequentially testing a number of preset configuration - we do it every day on Travis, testing MongooseIM with various OTP versions and database backends.
+One of them is sequentially testing a number of preset configurations - we do it every day on Travis, testing MongooseIM with various OTP versions and database backends.
 Altogether, we have eight preset configuration.

 If you want to dig deeper, consult `.travis.yml` and `tools/travis-test.sh`, everything we do is there.